this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 1. <u>**SCDF uses an outdated practice - ‘Staging’ - within the Rota system (rotation system)**</u>

-**OUR SOLUTION:**

-We propose that the rotation system needs to be better automated to reduce human error of tracking and recording timing of firefighters, and to provide a more accurate judgement of the conditions of the personnel.
+Solution: We propose that the rotation system needs to be better automated to reduce human error of tracking and recording timing of firefighters, and to provide a more accurate judgement of the conditions of the personnel.

 Thus, we propose a platform that can track the entry and exit timing of each firefighter using wearable technology.